Monday, November 18, 2024

 Is there anything better in the world?

 Years later I would happen across the Hannah Boden at dock near Kiawah Island South Carolina.
-My crew had no idea why we slowed to take photos on the old and tired looking "long liner" seemly out of place at a Shrimp Boat dock.
+My crew had no idea why we slowed to take photos on the old and tired looking "longliner" now converted into a craber, seemly out of place at the Cherry Point Seafood Company on the Bohicket Creek.

 Yeah I'm a goddamn charter yacht captain and I get to do what I want.